dartion/ML-Projects/Breast Cancer Detection/readme.md

     - clump_thickness, uniform_cell_size, uniform_cell_shape, marginal_adhesion, single_epithelial_size,     bare_nuclei, bland_chromatin, normal_nucleoli, mitosis, class
   - Add 9999 to undefined data in each row-column
 3. Describe data to see some basic parameters such as mean, median, percentage of each classification.
-4. Produce historgrams to check linear relation between each column.
+4. Produce histogram to check linear relation between each column.
 5. Split the dataset for **Training, Testing and Validating** the Predictions
-6. Use KNN and SVC to predict beningn and malignant cells
+6. Use KNN and SVC to predict benign and malignant cells
-7. Print the accuracy of each algoritm for predicting the correct values.
+7. Print the accuracy of each algorithm for predicting the correct values.

 ## Results